NickKarpowicz/LightwaveExplorer/README.md

   The easiest way is to use the AppImage located in the same [shared volume on the Max Planck Computing and Data Facility DataShare](https://datashare.mpcdf.mpg.de/s/oJj9eFYDBFmViFP) as the Windows one.
 You just have to download the image and mark it as executable (either under the properties in your file explorer or by "chmod +x LightwaveExplorer-x86_64.AppImage").

-  When using the AppImage, one thing you might want to do is edit your default values (the numbers in the interface when the app starts) or crystal database.
-On Windows, these files are located in the same folder as the executable, but in the AppImage, they're "baked in" and the file is read only.
-However, if you place copies of "CrystalDatabase.txt" and "DefaultValues.ini" (from this repo) into /usr/share/LightwaveExplorer, those will supercede the built-in ones.
+  The appimage should be in the same directory as the files CrystalDatabase.txt and DefaultValues.ini - you can also put them into /usr/share/LightwaveExplorer - I can make other options possible, not sure where the modern Linux user prefers.

 ---

 ### Mac version

 A Mac version is in the works.
 I have it compiled on my (very old, Intel) Mac, and it does run and work as expected.
-However it's currently not a proper Mac app - you have to launch it from the terminal.
-I'm not sure if I would get arrested for releasing it in that state.
-If you do want to compile it yourself I can tell you how, it's similar to the Linux instructions below, except you only install MKL from Intel, then gcc and gtk4 via Homebrew, with the make command "make mac".
+A public release will come soon, but let me know if you want to try it in the meantime.

 ---
   ### How do I know which configuration to run?